maelys-mcardle/snowflake/docs/high-level-assembly.md

 This program asks for your age, then tells you if you're an adult or a minor.

 ```
-00 ARE YOU AN ADULT ;; Label describing program.
+00 ARE YOU AN ADULT ;; Comment describing program.
 01 00 MSG           ;; Name Bank 00 "MSG"
 01 01 ADULT         ;; Name Bank 01 "ADULT"
 01 02 AGE           ;; Name Bank 02 "AGE"